Community Health

 Nutrition programs, such as providing mid-day meals in schools or iron supplements to adolescent girls, ensure that the population grows up physically and mentally strong, directly reducing the burden of disease.

-Health insurance programs promote community health by removing the financial barrier to accessing medical care.
-For instance, if a low-income family has health insurance, they are more likely to seek early treatment for an infection rather than waiting until it becomes a life-threatening, expensive emergency, thereby preventing families from falling into extreme poverty due to medical bills.
+Health insurance programs remove the financial barrier to accessing medical care.
+For instance, a low-income family with health insurance is more likely to seek early treatment for an infection rather than waiting until it becomes a life-threatening emergency, preventing poverty caused by medical bills.

 Total sanitation refers to the complete eradication of open defecation and the comprehensive, safe management of all human excreta, liquid waste, and solid waste to create a clean and disease-free environment.